bitcraftCoLtd/finite-state-machine/README.md

 		...
 	}

 Two things here.
-First the *OnInitialize()* virtual method overridden with registration of action handler.
+First the *OnInitialize()* virtual method overridden with registration of an action handler.
 This registration says "if you ask me to go to confirmation screen, I know *what to do*, otherwise you will not go any further".

 The second thing is the "what to do" from the previous sentence.
 The method *OnGoToConfirmationAction* is called when the *PerformAction()* method of the state machine is called with *BasketActionTokens.GoToConfirmation* parameter given and when in the *PaymentBasketState* state.
 The method body says "OK, go to confirmation state".
 It could go to another state based on a condition or whatever, this is purely up to you.

-The *callback* provided to the handler can be called later on.
+The *callback* provided to the handler can be called later.
 During this delay phase, all subsequent calls to the *PerformAction()* method will return the *ActionResultType.ErrorAlreadyPerformingAction* value.

 One very very important thing here, when a handler is called, the callback **MUST** be called at least once.
-If you call it more than once, the subsequent calls are ignored, but if you do not call it at all, the state machine keeps waiting and thus gets locked because, I repeat, all subsequent calls to the *PerformAction()* method will return the *ActionResultType.ErrorAlreadyPerformingAction* value, and thus no other transitions will be permitted.
+If you call it more than once, the subsequent calls are ignored, but if you do not call it at all, the state machine keeps waiting and thus gets locked because, once again, all subsequent calls to the *PerformAction()* method will return the *ActionResultType.ErrorAlreadyPerformingAction* value, and thus no other transitions will be permitted.

+One last thing about action handlers, it is possible to register an action handler that allow you to provide custom data to the target state, by registering the action handler as follow:

+	protected override void OnInitialized()
+	{
+       	base.OnInitialized();
+		RegisterActionHandler(BasketActionTokens.GoToConfirmation, OnGoToConfirmationAction);
+    }

+	//                                                                    ------ additional argument here
+	private void OnGoToConfirmationAction(object data, Action<StateToken, object> callback) {
+		//                                       ----------------- a different custom value can be provided callback(BasketStateTokens.Confirmation, anotherCustomData);
+	}

 #### All together